-The young King, now in the custody of his uncle Gloucester and Buckingham, continued on his progress to London.
+Edward, now in the custody of his uncle Gloucester and Buckingham, continued on his progress to London.
 News of the dramatic occurrences at Stony Stratford raced ahead of them, Queen Elizabeth Woodville, in a state of agitation, fled to Westminster Abbey with her daughters and her younger son, Richard, Duke of York.
-Avaricious as ever, she took all her possessions into sanctuary with her.
+Avaricious as ever, she did not fail to take all her possessions into the sanctuary with her.

-King Edward V was lodged in the Tower of London ostensibly awaiting his coronation.
+King Edward V was lodged in the Bloody Tower, then known as the Garden Tower, in the Tower of London, ostensibly awaiting his coronation.
 There was nothing sinister detected in this at the time when the Tower was a royal residence as well as a prison.
-On the pretext that his brother required his company and the Queen was being foolish, the ten year old Richard, Duke of York, was removed from the safety of sanctuary at Westminster and taken to join him in the Tower.
+On the pretext that his brother required his company and the Queen was being foolish, the ten-year-old Richard, Duke of York, was removed from the safety of sanctuary at Westminster and taken to join him in the Tower.

-The legitimacy of the young Edward V then began to be actively questioned, and the old claim of Edward IV not being the true son of Richard, Duke of York was resurrected by Buckingham, who stated that the late King's true father had been an archer named Blackburn, who was supposed to have had an adulterous affair with Cecily, Duchess of York.
+The legitimacy of the young Edward V then began to be actively questioned, and the old claim of Edward IV not being the true son of Richard, Duke of York was resurrected by Buckingham, who stated that the late King's true father had been an archer named Blaybourne, who was supposed to have had an adulterous affair with his mother Cecily, Duchess of York.

-Dominic Mancini, who left England in July, 1483, informs us;-
+The Italian friar, Dominic Mancini, who left England in July 1483, informs us;-

 'He and his brother were withdrawn into the inner apartments of the Tower proper, and day by day began to be seen more rarely behind the bars and windows, till at length they ceased to appear altogether.
 A Strasbourg doctor, the last of his attendants, whose services the King enjoyed, reported that the young King, like a victim prepared for sacrifice, sought remission of his sins by daily confession and penance, because he believed that death was facing him.
 Already there was a suspicion that he had been done away with.
 Whether however, he has been done away with, and by what manner of death, so far I have not at all discovered.'